 To manage environmental risks, the Group has created an International Environmental Performance Committee and Regional Environmental Performance Committees, which work to shape a common environmental performance policy and monitor the way it is embedded in operating practices.
-The Group has been a constituent of the Dow Jones Sustainability Index since 2008.
+The Group has been listed on Dow Jones Sustainability Index since 2008.